codezri/gha-template/README.md

 # gha-template
 This project offers a simple, easily extendable GitHub Actions template that you can use to generate manual and nightly releases for any GitHub project.
-Neutralinojs uses this template for its framework, client library, and CLI release automation.
+[Neutralinojs](https://github.com/neutralinojs) uses this template for its core framework, client library, and CLI release automation.

 This repository itself uses the `gha-template` for release automation!